Cyclopentolate eye drops allow your doctor to examine your eye more easily.

 - Take care not to touch your eye, fingers, or any other surface with the dropper of the bottle.
 This could infect the liquid left in the bottle.

 - Cyclopentolate will cause blurred vision which may last for some time.
-Make sure you can see clearly again before you drive or use tools or machines.
+Make sure you can see clearly again before you drive and before you use tools or machines.

 - If you are using any other eye drops or ointments, leave about ten minutes between applying each one.
 This is to prevent more liquid going into your eye than it can handle.
 Otherwise the drops will overflow from your eye and may not have the intended effect.